 All PhD students are required to take the mandatory PhD Introduction Course.
-It is a 21⁄2 day introductory course for all new PhD students consisting of among other things introduction to the PhD school, the courses Introduction to Research Data Management (RDM) and Research Ethics and Integrity as well as a workshop on supervision.
-Please note that in the autumn 2024, the course on Research Ethics and Integrity must be taken as a separate course.
+It is a 31⁄2 day introductory course for all new PhD students consisting of among other things introduction to the PhD school, the courses Introduction to Research Data Management (RDM) and Research Ethics and Integrity as well as a workshop on supervision.